mystervee/Crypto-Wallet-Explorer/README.md

 [![CI](https://github.com/mystervee/Crypto-Wallet-Explorer/actions/workflows/ci.yml/badge.svg?branch=master)](https://github.com/mystervee/Crypto-Wallet-Explorer/actions/workflows/ci.yml)

 A simple, cross-platform wallet.dat scanner for Bitcoin-family wallets.
-It is intended for users to scan wallet files on thier own machine to gain basic information on the contents of the wallet, balance is displayed where possible.
-It tries pywallet for structured dumps when available, and safely falls back to read-only address discovery (Base58 + Bech32 + ETH 0x strings).
+It is intended for users to scan wallet files on their own machine to gain basic information on the contents of the wallet; balance is displayed where possible.
+It tries PyWallet for structured dumps when available, and safely falls back to read-only address discovery (Base58 + Bech32 + ETH 0x strings).

-## features
+## Features
 - Scans folders recursively for `.dat` and skips duplicate backups by content hash
 - PyWallet integration with JSON parsing and optional WSL fallback on Windows
 - Read-only fallback detection for BTC, LTC, DOGE, PPC, GRC, and ETH